What if I can't handle this?

 Subscribe to Parent of Adults — it’s free to read.
 Paid subscribers gain access to comments and discussions, and help this newsletter support itself without ads, sponsors or algorithms.

 This issue contains affiliate links.
 If you buy through these links, I receive a small commission at no cost to you.
-Read my full affiliate disclosure on the About page.
+Read my affiliate link policy here.

 Today, I’m okay